ashton-pihl/hw04/README.md

-# Homework 4: Generating Capacity Expansion
+# Homework 4: Linear Programming and Capacity Expansion

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is the repository for Homework 4 for [BEE 4750](https://viveks.me/environmental-systems-analysis), taught at [Cornell University](https://cornell.edu) in Fall 2023 by [Vivek Srikrishnan](https://viveks.me).
+This is the repository for Homework 4 for [BEE 4750](https://viveks.me/environmental-systems-analysis), taught at [Cornell University](https://cornell.edu) in Fall 2024 by [Vivek Srikrishnan](https://viveks.me).

-If enrolled in the class, a PDF of the completed notebook, **with all cells evaluated**, should be submitted to Gradescope *no later* than Friday, October 27, 2023, at 9:00pm.
+If enrolled in the class, a PDF of the completed notebook, **with all cells evaluated**, should be submitted to Gradescope *no later* than Thursday, November 07, 2023, at 9:00pm.
 10% will be deducted for each day that the notebook is late.

 ## Learning Objectives